Frequently Asked Questions

 The removal dates will be shown in the sale particulars, generally it is within five working days.

-If you do not propose collecting the assets you have purchased yourself from the site in question, it is essential that you authorise Marriott & Co. to release the assets to your named collection agent; in accordance with Health and Safety requirements you or your agent may be required to submit a RAMS (risk assessment and method statement) for approval by Marriott & Co. to ensure that all plant and machinery is removed safely
+If you do not propose collecting the assets you have purchased yourself from the site in question, it is essential that you authorise Marriott & Co. to release the assets to your named collection agent; in accordance with Health and Safety requirements you or your agent may be required to submit a RAMS (risk assessment and method statement) for approval by Marriott & Co. .
+Your RAMS will need to detail the risks involved and detail exactly how your lot(s) will be safely disconnected and uplifted to your transport to minimise any risks identified.

 We can suggest various professional hauliers who are likely to be able to collect lots on your behalf or you can arrange collection by your own hauliers.
 For smaller lots that can be uplifted without the use of mechanical handling you can arrange collection by courier.
 There may be a charge for packing materials in this case.
 We do not offer a delivery or postal service.